-It was in November last year that a team – comprised of creative director Lee Lodge, art director Kate Moross, costume designer Gabi Slade and production designer Jason Sherwood – pitched their vision of a new Spice World to the girls.
+It was in November last year that a team – comprised of creative director Lee Lodge, art director Aries Moross, costume designer Gabi Slade and production designer Jason Sherwood – pitched their vision of a new Spice World to the girls.
 Since then, their respective groups have been working full time to pull the multi-million pound production together.
 Despite the wealth of references at their disposal, the team were aware from the beginning that they couldn’t propose a simple, pandering trip down memory lane.
 “The term I’ve used to describe it is ‘2019 through a nostalgic lens’,” Gabi tells me.

 So how do you form a show that excites both the Spice Girls and 700,000 of their followers expecting to relive the girl power fantasy of their youth?
 The starting point was simple: the team in charge had to be fans themselves.
 “Personally.
-I don’t think a non-fan would have wanted to work on this project,” Kate, whose company Studio Moross headed up the branding and art direction for the show says.
+I don’t think a non-fan would have wanted to work on this project,” Aries, whose company Studio Moross headed up the branding and art direction for the show says.
 “If there’s ever a project to sit in front of an artist with and say, ‘I’m a huge fan’, this is it.
 It helped [the group] understand how sacred the legacy of the Spice Girls is.”

 Over the course of the effervescent 100-minute production, that respect for Girl Power and the DNA of the band is proudly at the forefront, but there was a desire from all sides to modernise it, to reflect the current social climate.
 The new version, as Geri ‘Ginger’ Horner stated late last year, champions “people power” instead.

 That stance is a key element of the on-screen visuals and merchandise created by Studio Moross.
 The global message of feminism once preached by the group is wider, including, as the build-up to the first act states, people of all gender identities, sexualities, abilities, races and backgrounds.
-“I was very forthcoming with my identity as a queer trans person and my feelings about inclusivity, ensuring we don’t think of the Spice audience as [solely] mums and gay men,” Kate claims, “because it’s a much bigger world now.
+“I was very forthcoming with my identity as a queer trans person and my feelings about inclusivity, ensuring we don’t think of the Spice audience as [solely] mums and gay men,” Aries claims, “because it’s a much bigger world now.
 We tend to distill things down to the loudest voices, but we need to make sure that everyone feels like they can come here and not feel alienated by the movement.”

-It’s a natural progression that might have felt out of place at a stadium show, if not for the fact that Kate themself is queer, alongside many others in the creative team.
+It’s a natural progression that might have felt out of place at a stadium show, if not for the fact that Aries themself is queer, alongside many others in the creative team.
 The Spice Girls, too, are famed for propelling ostracised movements into the mainstream.
-“It’s a very big platform to shine a light on,” Kate adds.
+“It’s a very big platform to shine a light on,” Aries adds.
 A t-shirt from the tour’s line-up features the phrase ‘G*rl Power’: the asterisks a sign of solidarity to trans and non-binary Spice fans.
 “I think everyone feels like all approaches to feminism should be inclusive and intersectional,” they say of the quietly revolutionary t-shirt.
 “I don’t know if ‘GIRL POWER’ is a simplified expression of that feeling, but we wanted to show that, in its simplicity, it also has a lot of power.”

 Each of the girls are, throughout the night, flanked by their own ‘house’ of dancers: a nod to the voguing scene of the mid-20th century in New York’s queer spaces.
-When creating the visuals, Kate formed the house aesthetic by pairing colour-coded pop art graphics for each girl with excerpts from the band’s videos that festoon and frame the stage.
+When creating the visuals, Aries formed the house aesthetic by pairing colour-coded pop art graphics for each girl with excerpts from the band’s videos that festoon and frame the stage.
 It does, at times, feel like a industrial Berlin rave as much as a stadium pop show.
 That queer referencing filtered into the choreography and costuming too, with Gabi Slade's designs toeing the line between cutting edge and camp.

 At the height of their fame, the Spice Girls formed outfits that acted as markers of the band’s identity.
 Their wardrobes were the kind teenage fans could replicate with the help of high street stores: those aforementioned Buffalo shoes, tracksuits and cami tops were widely seen as a uniform for the band’s admirers.